Community pharmacist vaccination

 The Health Practitioners Competence Assurance Act 2003 defines the scope of practice for pharmacists.

-In the early stages of pharmacists vaccinating in New Zealand all vaccines were prescription medicines and pharmacists had to seek authorisation from their local medical officer of health.
-However, with the 2012 and later reclassifications by the Medicines Classification Committee of certain vaccines, pharmacists were no longer required to seek authorisation under The Medicines Regulations 1984.
+In the early stages of pharmacists vaccinating in New Zealand, all vaccines were prescription medicines and pharmacists had to seek authorisation from their local Medical Officer of Health.
+However, with the 2012 and later reclassifications of certain vaccines by the Medicines Classification Committee, pharmacists were no longer required to seek authorisation under the Medicines Regulations 1984.

-The practice of all vaccinators must meet the current Immunisation Standards for Vaccinators which can be found in Appendix 3 in the Immunisation Handbook 2014 (3rd edition)
+The practice of all vaccinators must meet the Immunisation standards for vaccinators that can be found in Appendix 3 in the current Immunisation Handbook.

-All vaccinators are required to complete an approved vaccinator training course (VTC) and pass the written assessment, complete an independent clinical assessment, hold a current annual practicing certificate (APC) and have a current CPR certificate.
-Approval lasts two years from the date of the VTC.
+All vaccinators are required to complete an approved vaccinator training course (VTC) and pass the learning assessment, complete an independent clinical assessment, hold a current annual practicing certificate (APC) and have a current CPR certificate.
+Approval lasts two years from the date of the VTC (or date of the Flexi VTC Tutorial).

 - Name of the pharmacy or pharmacies which vaccinations will be provided from, or if the pharmacist is a locum